Characterising SJT reducibility: Computing with random sets

 Thus, for the four classes under consideration, it suffices to show that if $\+C$ is any Demuth-compatible class, then (b)$_{\+C}$ implies~(a).
 The argument combines methods from \cite{Nies:11} and \cite{Bienvenu.Downey.ea:14}.

-We remark that for this implication, we can relax the requirement that~$A$ and~$B$ be $K$-trivial; for example, it suffices to assume that $A$ and~$B$ are each computable from some c.e., jump-traceable (equivalently, superlow by \cite{Nies:06}) set.
-(As mentioned above, every $K$-trivial set is jump-traceable, and every $K$-trivial set is computable from some c.e.\ $K$-trivial set.)
-The reason is the following lowness property of such sets.
-We recall the notion of a \emph{bounded limit-recursive} set relative to an oracle~$B$, introduced by Cole and Simpson \cite{Cole.Simpson:07}. \begin{definition} Let $B$ be an oracle.
-A function $f$ is \emph{bounded limit-recursive} in~$B$, denoted $\BLR(B)$, if it has a $B$-computable approximation $f(x,s)$, for which the number of mind-changes $\#\left\{ s \,:\, f(x,s)\ne f(x,s+1) \right\}$ is bounded by a computable function. \end{definition} This is a partial relativisation of the notion of $\omega$-c.a.; the full relativisation would allow a $B$-computable bound on the number of mind-changes. \cite[Cor.\:2.4]{Kjos.Nies:09} implies the following fact that we will use: if $X$ is computable from a c.e., jump-traceable set, then $X$ is \emph{low for $\BLR{}$:} the $\BLR(X)$ functions are precisely the $\omega$-c.a.\ functions.
+We remark that for this implication, we can relax the requirement that~$A$ and~$B$ be $K$-trivial: it suffices to assume that $A$ and~$B$ are each computable from some c.e., jump-traceable (equivalently, superlow by \cite{Nies:06}) set.
+This is because every $K$-trivial set is jump-traceable, and every $K$-trivial set is computable from some c.e.\ $K$-trivial set. \cite[Cor.\:2.4]{Kjos.Nies:09} implies the following fact that we will use in the proof of the implication: if $X$ is computable from a c.e., jump-traceable set, then $X$ is \emph{low for $\BLR{}$}, as recalled next. \begin{definition}[Cole and Simpson \cite{Cole.Simpson:07}] Let $B$ be an oracle.
+A function $f$ is \emph{bounded limit-recursive} in~$B$, denoted $\BLR(B)$, if it has a $B$-computable approximation $f(x,s)$, for which the number of mind-changes $\#\left\{ s \,:\, f(x,s)\ne f(x,s+1) \right\}$ is bounded by a computable function. \end{definition} We note that being bounded limit-recursive is a partial relativisation of the notion of $\omega$-c.a.; the full relativisation would allow a $B$-computable bound on the number of mind-changes. \begin{definition} We say that an oracle $X$ is \emph{low for $\BLR{}$} if the $\BLR(X)$ functions are precisely the $\omega$-c.a.\ functions. \end{definition}

-Associated with this notion of partial relativisation of being $\omega$-c.a.\ is a partial relativisation of Demuth tests.
+Associated with the notion of partial relativisation of being $\omega$-c.a.\ in \cref{def:CS} is a partial relativisation of Demuth tests.
 A $\DemBLR \la B \ra$ test (\cite[Def.\ 1.7]{Bienvenu.Downey.ea:14}) is defined like a Demuth test relative to~$B$, except that the function giving the $\Sigma^0_1(B)$ index of the $m$th component is $\BLR(B)$, rather than $\omega$-c.a.\ relative to~$B$.
 In terms of approximation, a $\DemBLR \la B \ra$ test is the limit of a $B$-computable approximation $(G_{m,s})$, with a \emph{computable} bound on the number of times the $m$th component is restarted, rather than a $B$-computable one.

 Fix an order function~$h$, and sets~$A$ and~$B$ as described.
-We prove: \begin{itemize} \item[$(*)$] There is a Demuth test as follxows.
+We prove: \begin{itemize} \item[$(*)$] There is a Demuth test as follows.
 If $A\le_\Tur Y\oplus B$ for some $Y$ that passes the test, then $J^A$ has an $h$-bounded, $B$-c.e.\ trace. \end{itemize} This suffices to show the desired implications.

 We will show~($*$) in a couple of steps.
 First, we will only consider a single Turing functional (reduction procedure) witnessing $A\le_\Tur Y\oplus B$.
 We will show that there is a $\DemBLR \la B \ra$ test as required, and then cover it by an unrelativised Demuth test.
 Finally, we will use a universal functional to obtain~$(*)$.